 My mom makes the very best chicken noodle soup.
 We all love it.
-It always reminds me of being taken care of.
-Now it is a recipe I’ve converted a little to be a super lazy and easy recipe but with all the good feels and taste as my mom’s.
+It always reminds me of being taken care of by my mom.
+Now it is a recipe I’ve converted a little to be a super lazy and an easy recipe but with all the good feels and taste as my mom’s.
 I often make it for friends when they are sick or have a baby.
 It’s pretty darn family friendly.
 Most kids will eat it…well except my Bubba.
 Enjoy and try, I promise you won’t be disappointed!

 So here’s where the homemade-ish comes in.
 I buy all the parts.
 I don’t chop, I don’t roast, and I don’t knead.
 I buy it all.
 I buy mirepoix (cut up carrots, celery, and onions), I buy a rotisserie chicken, I buy chicken stock, and I buy frozen noodles.
 Cheating?
 Yep, and I’m okay with that.
 I can make a delicious hearty soup and it doesn’t take a million dishes and all day.
 Quick and easy.